jointakahe/takahe/docs/tuning.rst

   file:///var/cache/takahe/

 A cache on the local disk.

-This *will* work with any of the cache backends, but is probably more suitable for MEDIA and AVATARS.
+Slower than other options, and only really useful if you have no other choice.

 Note that if you are running Takahē in a cluster, this cache will not be shared across different machines.
 This is not quite as bad as it first seems; it just